Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 - Implemented version control, conducted unit testing, and resolved platform bugs in TypeScript, ensuring code stability.
 - Led collaboration with Luminosity Labs for platform development, which streamlined operations and enhanced communication
 - Employed caching techniques, resulting in a reduction in 70% decrease in rendering delay and improving website performance
+- Migrated from NPM to **PNPM**, reducing package install time by 40% improving dependency management and build reliability.

 ### Software Engineering Intern (CV) @ eInfochips (An ARROW Company) | (Jan 2023 – June 2023)
 - Led a team of 3 to develop a real-time vehicle detection system for visually impaired individuals, achieving 65.4% average precision and 70.7% for car detection using **YOLOv5**.